The Straight Scoop on Law Enforcement Careers

 Get the facts about the most common misperceptions in law enforcement

 Pop culture, entertainment, and news media are full of stories and images of police officers at work.
 Each has its own agenda, angle, and biases when trying to show what the job of a police officer is like.
 Some common misunderstandings about police work are far from the truth, but others are reasonably close to fact.

 It's a widely held belief that careers in law enforcement lead to divorce.
 In fact, recruiters and background investigators even sit down with the spouses of potential recruits to let them know about the higher-than-average divorce rate.

 But the data doesn't pan out.
 Researchers in multiple studies have found that not only do police careers not lead to a higher potential for divorce but that officers actually have a lower than average divorce rate when compared to other professions.

-Are Law Enforcement Careers Really Dangerous?
+Law Enforcement Careers and Danger

 The U.S. Bureau of Labor Statistics publishes a list of the most dangerous jobs each year, including death and injury rates per capita.
 Police careers make the cut every year, but they're most often found in the middle or at the lower end of the list, not at the top as the most dangerous.